KrishnaBiniwale/Restaurant-Finder/README.md

 # RestaurantFinder
-Website that acts as a yelp-helper to find a restaurant that the user searches for.
+Website that acts as a Yelp-helper to find a restaurant that the user searches for.

 # Frontend
 Users can search for name and location, and sort by metrics such as best match, best rating, review count, and distance.